Sign In

 • Cast assistants.
 The same as the above but for individual members of the cast, who may or may not bring their assistants with them.

-WHAT OTHER AREAS OF THE INDUSTRY CAN I FIND WORK IN AS A PA?
+WHAT OTHER AREAS OF THE INDUSTRY CAN I FIND WORK IN AS A PA/RUNNER?

-PA’s are in demand all over the industry, and you will never be short of work if you are diligent, take direction, use your initiative and enjoy being a part of the process.
-As a PA you can find work in:
+Runners are in demand all over the industry, and you will never be short of work if you are diligent, take direction, use your initiative and enjoy being a part of the process.
+As a runner you can find work in:

 • Commercials (in-house)